-The other day I saw a free design by Orange Elephant Embroidery.
+The other day I saw a free design by a shop that does not want to named.
 Obviously a design for a War Remembrance Day, but Flanders Fields I did not know.
 So I started to reseach and learnt that a poem with this name was written by a canadian officer, John Alexander McCrae, in 1915 out of sorrow about the death of a friend.
 In this poem he describes the scene on the burial ground where wild poppies grew between the many wooden crosses.
 His poem touched people deeply and so it became the most popular poem about World War One.

 The truce that marked the end of fighting was made 100 years ago.
 In Belgium and English speaking countries this is honored by a holiday until today.
 But people could not live long in peace as only 20 years later on the 9th of November the murdering started again in Germany.
 As if there had been not enough death during the war.

 So the poppy became the symbol for the blood of the soldiers as from poppy seed morphine was made with which the wounded soldiers were narcotized.
 Furhtermore poppies symbolize hope that live will go on, as the seeds stay germinable for a very long time.